maivincent/arribachocolat/_i18n/en/_posts/2023-08-22-hojaverde-58-puro.md

 ---
 layout: post
-title:  "Hoja Verde - 58%"
+title: Hoja Verde - 58%
 tags: [Dark, Pure]
 categories: [Hoja Verde]
 ---

 This small bar from Hoja Verde, with notes of blackberry and hazelnut, is quite light.
 A distinct flavor for the first few seconds that evolves until a fruity note lingers on the palate.